janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 +        disabled: false
 ```

-While the plugin's default configuration is derived from the `dynamic-plugins.default.yaml` file, you still have the option to override it by incorporating a `pluginConfig` entry into the plugin configuration.
+While the plugin's default configuration comes from the `dynamic-plugins.default.yaml` file, you still have the option to replace it by incorporating a `pluginConfig` entry into the plugin configuration.

 Note: The plugin's default configuration typically references environment variables, and it is essential to ensure that these variables are set in the Helm chart values.